martis42/depend_on_what_you_use/README.md

 Fixing missing direct dependencies by searching them in the dependency tree of a target is disabled by default, since it is based on a heuristic, which can fail in multiple ways.
 Activate this fix by adding `--add-missing-deps`.

 There are limitations on what can be automatically fixed due to constraints of `buildozer`.
-For more details see the doc string of the [apply fixes main function](src/apply_fixes/main.py).
+More details are explained in the script description: `bazel run @depend_on_what_you_use//:apply_fixes -- --help`.

 # Preconditions